bmeg/deployment/README.md

 Each site has a file in etc/nginx/sites-enabled.
 Ensure that the site is included in etc/nginx/

 Content is mapped to `usr/share/nginx/...`.
-The `bmeg-etl/outputs` directory is mounted to /usr/share/nginx/bmegio.ohsu.edu.data
+The `bmeg-etl/outputs` directory is mounted to /usr/share/nginx/bmeg.io.data

-The bmeg-site hugo single page app is generated into `nginx/bmeg-site/public` and mounted to /usr/share/nginx/bmegio.ohsu.edu.
+The bmeg-site hugo single page app is generated into `nginx/bmeg-site/public` and mounted to /usr/share/nginx/bmeg.io

+The `makesite.sh` script sets the base site in the hugo config and runs the docker image `site-builder`

 ```
-├── Makefile
 ├── makesite.sh
 ├── site-builder
 │   └── Dockerfile